validator/validator.github.io/README.md

 **Note:** In the instructions, replace _"~/vnu.jar"_ with the actual path to the `vnu.jar` file on your system.

-Alternatively, consider automating your HTML markup checking using a frontend such as [Grunt plugin for HTML validation][6], [HTML5 Validator Integration for Travis CI][7] (to automatically check any HTML documents pushed to a particular github repo/branch), or [LMVTFY: Let Me Validate That For You][8] (to automatically check the HTML content of JSFiddle, JSBin, Codepen, etc. pages posted as links in github issue-tracker comments).
+Alternatively, consider automating HTML markup checking with frontend such as:

+  * [Grunt plugin for HTML validation][6]

+  * [HTML5 Validator Integration for Travis CI][7] (auto-check documents pushed to a particular github repo/branch)

+  * [LMVTFY: Let Me Validate That For You][8] (auto-check HTML content of JSFiddle, JSBin & Codepen pages posted as links in github issue comments)

    [6]: https://github.com/jzaefferer/grunt-html
    [7]: https://github.com/svenkreiss/html5validator